Skip to main content

 Breast screening is also available for some trans or non-binary people.

-• Breast cancer Screening.
-This course describes the NHS Breast Screening Programme in all four United Kingdom countries and the importance of the role of primary care.
+• Breast Cancer Screening Course: This course describes the NHS Breast Screening Programme in all four United Kingdom countries and the importance of the role of primary care.
 Using case scenarios and reflection of your own practice, you will learn about the advantages and limitations of breast screening, barriers to engagement and explore ways in which you can maximise patient engagement.
-This course has been developed in partnership with NHS Cancer Screening Programmes.
-Free after registration with RCGP.
-Time to complete: 30 minutes.
+This course has been developed in partnership with NHS Cancer Screening Programmes, and is free after registration with RCGP.
+It takes approx. 30 minutes to complete.

-*Please note that all Gateway C require registration which is free to any NHS health care professional: www.gatewayc.org.uk/register.
+*Please note that all Gateway C courses require registration which is free to any NHS health care professional.

 Bowel Cancer

-Bowel cancer (colorectal) – cancer that starts in the colon and rectum.
+Bowel (colorectal) cancer is a cancer that starts in the colon and rectum.

-Around 42,300 people are diagnosed with bowel cancer in the UK each year.
+Around 43,000 people are diagnosed with bowel cancer in the UK each year.
 It is the 4th most common cancer in the UK.
-Both men and women can get bowel cancer.
-It is more common in older people.
+Both men and women can get bowel cancer, and it is more common in older people.

 • older age